TrollboxDevelopersUnited/WinTrollbox/README.md

 # WinTrollbox
 Native Trollbox App using eel

+NOTE: This is outdated, please install this by setup.
 ## Q&A
 ### Q: It doenst run in Mac OS, Android or Windows XP :(
 A: This is only for Windows 10/11